The Burnout You Cannot See Yet

 This is the mechanism behind the experience of waking exhausted despite adequate sleep.
 The cortisol awakening response is the body’s daily activation signal, the physiological fuel that primes the brain for focused cognition and morning alertness.
 When this signal flattens, no amount of sleep, caffeine, or willpower compensates for the neuroendocrine deficit.

 Critically, a study-, examining physicians who were still working and still performing, revealed a phase-dependent pattern.
 Early and moderate burnout shows cortisol hyperreactivity, the system overshooting in response to acute stressors.
 As exhaustion deepens within burnout, the response begins to blunt.
 This captures the transition zone between a system that is overactivated and one that is shutting down.
 The professionals in this study were not on leave.
-They were at their desks, delivering work, while their HPA axis was already in an unstable state that, unchecked, progresses to the cortisol flattening documented in the awakening response research.
+They were at their desks, delivering work, while their HPA axis — the body’s central stress-response system — was already in an unstable state.
+Unchecked, this progresses to the cortisol flattening documented in the awakening response research.

 How Dr. Ceruto Approaches Burnout Prevention